fingz/view-in-browser/README.md

 # view-in-browser package

+Allows you to press alt-w to open the currently open tab in the browser.

 **This package is still under development!**

 An Atom package that allows users to view a file in the browser.